Set Up an Input

 Graylog Illuminate is available for use with Graylog Enterprise and Graylog Security.
 Contact sales to learn more about obtaining Graylog Illuminate.

-Hint: Some Illuminate processing packs are only available with a Graylog Enterprise license.
+Hint: Some Illuminate packs are only available with a Graylog Enterprise license.

 Below are the two options available with the Illuminate process flow in the input setup wizard: